hendrikschilling/hdmarker/doc/detection.md

 # Overview {#det_over}

 The HDMarker calibration pattern consists of two (relatively) independent parts, the robust, self identifiying calibration pattern, and the dense fractal calibration points.

+# Bitdepth

+Note that all methods in this library assume 8 bit images.
+For higher bitdepths, rescale them to 8 bit, using acutal image min/max values.

 # Detection {#det_det}